 Freelance Hourly Rates

 The idea is so easy, hourly pricing is the most typical way new freelancers determine their rates.
-This approach requires you to calculate an hourly rate for your labour and multiply it by the number of hours you spent doing it.
+This approach requires you to calculate an hourly rate for your labor and multiply it by the number of hours you spent doing it.

 Customer support and technical support are two examples of initiatives that perform well on an hourly basis pricing strategy.